oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/introduction.md

-In accordance with these policies, the operator and WebLogic Server are supported on Oracle Cloud Infrastructure using *Oracle Container Engine for Kubernetes*, or in a cluster running *Oracle Linux Container Servies for use with Kubernetes* on OCI Compute; and on "authorized cloud platforms".
+In accordance with these policies, the operator and WebLogic Server are supported on Oracle Cloud Infrastructure using *Oracle Container Engine for Kubernetes*, or in a cluster running *Oracle Linux Container Servies for use with Kubernetes* on OCI Compute; and on "authorized cloud environments".

 ### OpenShift